nikolaanicic/trace/README.md

 About the Project

-Our "Trace" project is a testament to our dedication to improving network diagnostics and understanding the complex routes that data packets take across the Internet.
-We built this traceroute implementation from the ground up, using C for its performance and efficiency.
+This "Trace" project is a testament to my learning about network diagnostics and understanding the complex routes that data packets take across the Internet.
+I built this traceroute implementation from the ground up, using C for its performance and efficiency.
 Key Features

     Pure C Implementation: This traceroute implementation is coded in pure C, making it fast, lightweight, and highly efficient.